 Bayesian model

-fundamental assumption of the Bayesian inference approach is that causal induction is a process that involves representing the entire space of candidate causal hypotheses--which are expressed as parameterized causal graphical models with nodes that are connected by edges that encode the Markov condition--and then choosing the hypothesis that is most consistent with the data by application of Bayes' rule.
+A fundamental assumption of the Bayesian inference approach is that causal induction is a process that involves representing the entire space of candidate causal hypotheses—which are expressed as parameterized causal graphical models with nodes that are connected by edges that encode the Markov condition—and then choosing the hypothesis that is most consistent with the data by application of Bayes' rule.
 More formally, it is assumed that, at the beginning of a task, experiment, or learning episode, an ideal Bayesian learner represents all possible candidate hypotheses, H, whereby each hypothesis, h H, is assigned some prior probability, p(h).
 This prior probability represents the learners’ confidence that a given hypothesis generated that causal data.
-Figure 4 shows the possible hypotheses for Experiment .
+Figure 4 shows the possible hypotheses for Experiment 2.
 Following observations of data, d, the learner uses Bayes' rule to compute and assign posterior probabilities to each hypothesis, p(h|d),

 phd= pdhp(h)h'pdh'p(h'),